serg-plusplus/meeper/README.md

 - Multilingual support for diverse language requirements.

-- History is stored directly on the user's local machine for easy access.
+- History is stored directly on the local machine.

 ## Usage